 After successful authentication, the trigger is configured to synchronize free slots for a specific practitioner and a specific appointment type – all choices are dynamically fetched from the ModMed EMR system.
-Some additional details, like opening hours, can be specified in order to reduce the number of requests needed to pull appointment slot data.
+Some additional details, like opening hours, can be specified to reduce the number of requests needed to pull appointment slot data.

-Google Calendar-related triggers and actions require the user to authorize Zapier account to manage their calendar.
+Google Calendar-related triggers and actions require the user to authorize a Zapier account to manage their calendar.
 Linking Zapier with a Google account comes for free and frees us from implementing infrastructure for OAuth flow handling.
 Calendar triggers come for free as part of the Zapier standard library.

 New appointments originating from the HubSpot-based CRM trigger the Create Appointment action which is part of the ModMed Integrations developed by Leaware.
 User interface components are provided by a Zapier platform.

 And that is it – a new practice has been onboarded.
 Once Zap is enabled – it will start synchronizing.
 Zapier takes care of all the execution details and infrastructure.

 But this is not all.
 Zapier connects more web apps than anyone.
 The platform comes with some more – an extensive library of triggers and actions that allow us to further automate our workflows.
 For example, in our case, there is a small window of time when a slot may become unavailable between the user being presented with a calendar and a booking request reaching the ModMed EMR.
 Zapier allows us to define a conditional part of the workflow that is executed only when the appointment creation fails.
 In our case, an email is sent to a receptionist informing that a client tried to book an appointment and that an offline follow-up is needed to negotiate a new appointment date.